mikelorant/dotfiles/README.md

 ![Repo Size](<https://img.shields.io/github/repo-size/mikelorant/dotfiles>)

 This is where I keep the configuration for setting up a functional macOS environment.
-I have tailored the setup for a working in the devops space with a clear focus on the terminal.
+I have tailored the setup for working in the devops space with a clear focus on the terminal.

 It is never too useful to install someone elses dotfiles, however there is a